-All articles that are due to publish in the APJEC are subject to rigorous blind peer review by field-related researchers and editorial decisions are made by an appropriate team of active-academics in the field, supported by an international Editorial Executive Board.
+All articles that are due to publish in the APJEC are subject to rigorous blind peer review (a single blind review in which authors are blinded to reviewers but reviewers can see the name and affiliation of the authors) by field-related researchers and editorial decisions are made by an appropriate team of active-academics in the field, supported by a team of internationally known scientists of environmental science.
+Articles are reviewed by at least two independent reviewers.
 APJEC journal attempts to make a policy of encouraging contribution of authors to expedite reviewing process through their commitment to undertake alternative manuscript reviews.
 The optional mutual collaboration of journal and authors will contribute to the benefits of our authors and readers as an added incentive to the undertaken reviewing of manuscripts.
 On the other hand, the journal approves the authors’ suggestion for reviewers to undertake their manuscript in the field.
 Should any dependency to the work are found in the review process, it will be at journal discretion to replace the reviewer with an independent new one.
 In line with APJEC policy to develop inter-collaboration among researchers, it will be more prospecting to be chosen if the suggested reviewers are from a different research community from another country.
 The articles are asked to be reviewed within a two-week period with prompt five-day interval reminders to reviewers during this step.
+Reviewers must declare conflict of interest.

-APJEC is adopted transparent and thorough instructions for best working practices in scientific publishing, working in conjunction with our academic partners.
+APJEC has adopted transparent and thorough instructions for best working practices in scientific publishing, working in conjunction with our academic partners.
 Such policies will benefit our authors, editors, and readers as we strive for a trustworthy, transparent and efficient publishing process.
-Responsibility for the journal and its policies lies with the Editor-in-Chief in conjunction with the Publisher; any concerns either regarding specific papers or general policies should be directed to the Executive Editor.
-APJEC offers Advance posting of accepted author manuscripts on its Advance articles page, which is updated daily, and issues are published twice a month online and in print.
+Responsibility for the journal and its policies lies with the Editor-in-Chief in conjunction with the Publisher; any concerns either regarding specific papers or general policies should be directed to the Editor-in-Chief.

 Articles published in Asian Pacific Journal of Environment and Cancer are 'open access'.
 A universally accepted definition of the term is provided in the Bethesda Statement on Open Access Publishing in 2003: